 Summary accounts

-When your utility vendor provides a single bill with multiple service addresses (often called a summary bill) you can represent this in UtilityManagement as a Summary Account with linked sub accounts.
+When your utility vendor provides a single bill with multiple service addresses (often called a summary bill) you can represent this in EnergyCAP as a Summary Account with linked sub accounts.
 Each individual service address is represented as a sub account.

 - When you subscribe to Accounting Export it's easy to export the single summary bill for payment to your accounting system.